-Considerations on the most appropriate risk management options are usually discussed among authorities prior to proposing substances for inclusion in the Candidate List11.
+Considerations on the most appropriate risk management options are usually discussed among authorities prior to proposing substances for inclusion in the Candidate List.

-2. Authorisation is The authorisation process aims at enhancing substitution when technically and economically viable alternatives are available.
+&lt;sup>11 The Public Activities Coordination Tool (PACT) lists the substances for which a Risk Management Option Analysis (RMOA) is either under development or has been completed since the implementation of the SVHC Roadmap commenced in February 2013.
+Available at: https://echa.europa.eu/pact tion is The authorisation process aims at enhancing substitution when technically and economically viable alternatives are available.
 Until this is achieved the aim is to ensure proper control of risks.

-11 The Public Activities Coordination Tool (PACT) lists the substances for which a Risk Management Option Analysis (RMOA) is either under development or has been completed since the implementation of the SVHC Roadmap commenced in February 2013.
-Available at: https://echa.europa.eu/pact and/or means a Substances included on the Candidate List have been identified as substances of very high concern based on their hazardous properties.
+2. Authorisation is disproportionate and/or means a ban

+Substances included on the Candidate List have been identified as substances of very high concern based on their hazardous properties.
 There is a societal interest to protect humans and/or the environment from risks potentially arising from the uses of these substances.
-At the same time, aspects such as the availability and suitability of alternatives, socio-economic, human health or environmental benefits of continuing a particular use or the (adverse) impacts of ceasing it12, as well as information on the actual level of risk associated to a use of such substances are important.
+At the same time, aspects such as the availability and suitability of alternatives, socio-economic, human health or environmental benefits of continuing a particular use or the (adverse) impacts of ceasing it, as well as information on the actual level of risk associated to a use of such substances are important.
 The authorisation process as a whole (inclusion in the Candidate List, inclusion in Annex XIV and application and granting the authorisations) takes into account and aims to balance these interests and aspects.

 Authorisation does not ban the use of the substance.
 The use of substances included in Annex XIV can continue after their sunset date, provided a use-specific and applicant-specific authorisation is applied for and granted.
-It should be shown in the authorisation applications (and supported in the authorisation granting process) that either the risks arising from the use(s) applied for are adequately controlled or that there are no alternatives available and the socioeconomic benefits outweigh the risks arising from the uses.
+It should be shown in the authorisation applications (and supported in the authorisation granting process) that either the risks arising from the use(s) applied for are adequately controlled or that there are no alternatives available and the socio-economic benefits outweigh the risks arising from the uses.
 Concomitantly, the obligation to apply for authorisation is a strong incentive (and duty) to search for and develop suitable alternatives.